-Adjunct Professor, Australian Catholic University and University of Vermont
+Adjunct Professor, Australian Catholic University

 Dr. Bednash served as the chair of the Nursing Alliance for Quality Care, as a member of the Sullivan Alliance to Transform the Health Professions and was a member of the Quality Alliance Steering Committee.
 Additionally, she was appointed to the Secretary's Academic Affiliations Council of the Veteran’s Administration.
 She has served on multiple boards and commissions including the board of the Friends of the National Library of Medicine, the advisory board for the National Coalition of Ethnic Minority Nursing Associations scholars development project, the Sullivan Commission on Diversity in the Health Professions, and on the editorial boards of several leading nursing publications.
 She also served on the Advisory Board for the National Center for the Analysis of Health Care Data.
 Her publications and research presentations covered a range of critical issues in nursing education, research, clinical practice, and legislative policy.